-Dr. Stewart is a post-doctoral research fellow at the Center for Mental Health Policy and Services Research (CMHPSR).
+Dr. Stewart is a licensed clinical psychologist and a Research Associate at the Center for Mental Health Policies and Services Research.
 She received her Ph.D. in Psychology from the University of Pennsylvania and her B.A. from Princeton University.
-Dr. Stewart’s current research focuses on the implementation of evidence-based practices (EBPs) in public mental health settings, with a particular focus on non-adopters of EBPs.
+Dr. Stewart’s research focuses on the implementation of evidence-based practices (EBPs) in public substance abuse and mental health settings, with a particular focus on non-adopters of EBPs.
 Currently, Dr. Stewart leads an interview study with community providers of substance abuse treatment assessing attitudes towards the adoption of medication-assisted treatment for opioid use disorder in the community.
 She is also interested in system and organizational financing and incentives, and how principles of behavioral economics can enhance uptake of EBPs in behavioral health settings.
 Current work relates to an NIMH funded ALACRITY grant P50MH113840 on the intersection of implementation science and behavioral economics.
 Previous work involves NIMH funded Pre-Doctoral NRSA (F31MH084486) which investigated practitioner attitudes towards empirically supported treatments (ESTs), and Post-Doctoral NRSA (F32MH103960) investigating the payer role in the implementation of EBPs in the public sector.

 Courtney Benjamin Wolk is a postdoctoral researcher at the Center for Mental Health Policy and Services Research.
 She received her BA in Psychology from The Ohio State University.
 She completed both her MA and PhD in Clinical Psychology at Temple University where she was mentored by Dr. Philip Kendall.
 Dr. Benjamin Wolk’s graduate school research focused on the development and evaluation of cognitive-behavioral therapies (CBT) for child and adolescent anxiety.
 Her dissertation, a long-term follow-up of youth treated with CBT for anxiety in childhood, was funded by an F31 award (MH 086954).
 She completed an APA-accredited predoctoral internship in Clinical Psychology at Children’s National Medical Center in Washington, DC.
 This was followed by a postdoctoral fellowship in which she worked as a trainer, consultant, and researcher within an established partnership between the city of Philadelphia’s Department of Behavioral Health and the Aaron T. Beck Psychopathology Research Center at the University of Pennsylvania.
 In this role, she obtained experience training community and school-based therapists to conduct CBT for a variety of presenting problems and populations.